You aren't getting enough from your planner? These are my top five tips on how to get more everything from your planner.

 Do you write down the same tasks every single day?
 Put them in a habit tracker (then USE the habit tracker).
 Do you do the same thing on the same day every week?
 Write it long ways down your month so you only have to write it once.
 Are you spending a ton of time highlighting and adding stickers to your planner when they don't really have a purpose?
 If it makes you happy, then go for it, but if getting that time back would make you happier then you need to make an important decision.

-We happen to sell high quality planner products and journals in our shop.
+We happen to sell high quality planner products in our shop.

 Use code: THANKSFORREADING to save 10% off your first order at JanesAgenda.com